Trauma Team: Reception

 Upon its debut week in Japan, Trauma Team failed to reach the top 10 best-selling titles, coming in at 19th place.
 By the end of the year, the game had sold over 16,700 units, selling through just under 60% of its stock.
 In their fiscal summary of the period when Trauma Team released, Index Holdings did not include the game among their commercially successful titles at the time, which included Persona 3 Portable and Demon's Souls.
+Review aggregate Metacritic indicated that it received "generally positive" reviews, and it was considered among the best Wii games by Kotaku, GameZone, and Nintendo World Report.

 The narrative was seen as generally enjoyable and more grounded than earlier entries despite still having some outlandish elements, and some noted poor pacing in the cutscenes.
+Writing for Kotaku, Stephen Totilo enjoyed how the narrative was structured, praising it as a rare example of non-linear storytelling in video games.
 Surgery was noted as a polished version of the series' previously established gameplay.
+Nintendo Power writer Chris Hoffman enjoyed the other modes of play, but found the surgical gameplay to be the highlight of the game.
+He nevertheless felt that it was "more than the sum of its own parts", and that the variety and "excellent narrative" helped make the game compelling.
 The faster pace of emergency medicine was seen as a pleasant change while carrying over mechanics from surgery.
 Endoscopy saw a mixed response, as several critics found its controls awkward.
 Orthopedics was seen as enjoyable and a change of pace from the other modes.
 Diagnosis met with mixed reactions due to its unconventional approach.
 The forensics sections were praised for their innovative style and entertaining progress.
 Several noted Diagnosis and Forensics had pacing issues or grew repetitive.
 The controls were generally lauded for their implementation.
 The graphics also met with general praise.